jeanflower/CountryGame/README.md

 A deployed version of the app can be found at https://nextjs-project-service-qzwnizxtoa-uc.a.run.app/

-This image shows the nextjs app delivering content to the browser and, in the Network panel, details about a call to the server side of the nextjs deployment.
+This image shows the nextjs app delivering content to the browser.
+In the Network panel we can see details about a call to the server side of the nextjs deployment.

 <img src="https://github.com/jeanflower/full-stack-demos/blob/main/nextjsScreenshot.png" width=90% height=90%>